Bluetooth Not Working on Windows 10? Try These Fixes Now! [100% Working]

 Conclusion

 Bluetooth connectivity issues on Windows 10 can be frustrating, but with these troubleshooting steps, you should be able to resolve the problem and restore wireless functionality.
-If you still face issues, it may be best to contact Microsoft Support or visit your PC manufacturer’s website for further assistance.
+If you still face issues, it may be best to contact OneClick or visit your PC manufacturer’s website for further assistance.

 At OneClick Technologies LLC, we specialize in fixing both software and hardware issues to keep your devices connected and running smoothly.
-Whether you’re dealing with Bluetooth not working on Windows 10/11 or any other IT challenge, our expert technicians are ready to help—fast, reliable, and right when you need it.
+Whether you’re dealing with Bluetooth not working on Windows 10/11 or any other IT challenge, our expert technicians are ready to help fast, reliably, and right when you need it.

 FAQ

-1. How to reset Bluetooth driver in Windows 10?
+1. How to reset the Bluetooth driver in Windows 10?

 Go to Device Manager, uninstall the Bluetooth driver, then restart your PC—Windows will reinstall it automatically.